gosub-com/Zurfur/README.md

 level, but must be static or extension methods.

 By default, functions pass parameters by immutable reference.
-The exception is that small types (e.g. `Span<T>`) may be passed by value when it is more efficient to do so.
+The exception is that small structs (e.g. `Span<T>`) may be passed by value when it is more efficient to do so.

-    pub fun Test(a      f64,       // Pass by value since that's more efficient s      MyType,    // Pass by value or reference whichever is more efficient ms mut MyType,    // Pass by reference, preserve `ro` fields rs ref MyType)    // Pass by reference, nothing is preserved
+    pub fun Test(a      f64,         // Pass by value since that's more efficient s      MyStruct,    // Pass by value or reference whichever is more efficient ms mut MyStruct,    // Pass by reference, preserve `ro` fields rs ref MyStruct)    // Pass by reference, nothing is preserved

 If `s` is big, such as a matrix containing 16 floats, it is passed by reference.
 If it is small, such as a single float or int, it is passed by value.
 A type containing two integers might be passed by value or by reference depending on the compiler, options, and optimizations.
-Even if `MyType` is mutable, `s` cannot be mutated because only parameters marked with `mut` or `ref` can be mutated.
+Even if `MyStruct` is mutable, `s` cannot be mutated because only parameters marked with `mut` or `ref` can be mutated.

 Functions can return multiple values: